Dear reader of ADxS.org, please excuse the disruption.

 1.10.
 Connectivity and coherence altered in ADHD

 In one study, methylphenidate normalized reduced global connectivity in ADHD 400-700 ms after a stimulus and reduced an increase in network disconnection 100-400 ms after the stimulus.
 These global changes caused by methylphenidate occurred mainly in the task-relevant frontal and parietal regions and were more significant and lasting than in the non-treated comparison subjects.
-The results of the study indicate that methylphenidate corrects impaired network flexibility in ADHD.40
+The results of the study indicate that methylphenidate corrects impaired network flexibility in ADHD.41

 Several studies have analyzed the peculiarities of communication and connection within the brain in ADHD by measuring EEG and QEEG values.

 At shorter distances between the measuring electrodes, ADHD children showed intrahemispheric coherence in the theta band and reduced lateral differences in the theta and alpha bands.
-At larger electrode distances, ADHD children showed lower intrahemispheric coherence in the alpha band than non-affected children.
-In the frontal brain area, ADHD-affected children had increased interhemispheric coherence in the delta and theta bands and decreased interhemispheric coherence in the alpha band.
+At larger electrode spacing, ADHD children showed lower intrahemispheric coherence in the alpha band than non-affected children.
+In the frontal brain area, children with ADHD had increased interhemispheric coherence in the delta and theta bands and decreased interhemispheric coherence in the alpha band.
 Coherence in the alpha band was reduced in the temporal brain area.
 Coherence in the theta band was increased in central / parietal / occipital brain regions.

 • Dimension inattention/hyperactivity